Sulfotep: Poisoning symptoms and treatment

 According to the Occupational Safety and Health Administration, the upper limit on exposure of sulfotep to human skin is 0.2 milligrams per cubic meter.

 Sulfotep causes an organophosphate poisoning.
 This means that it had an effect on the activity of cholinesterase.
 There are differences for the indications of a sulfotep poisoning between inhalation, ingestion, intake by the skin and intake by the eyes.
-However, examples of poisoned greenhouse workers teach us an overall route of symptoms for a sulfotepp poisoning.
+However, examples of poisoned greenhouse workers teach us an overall route of symptoms for a sulfotep poisoning.
 Within the first hour after a poisonous intake of sulfotep people often suffer from nausea or headaches.
 After some hours diarrhea and vomiting may occur.
-People who inhaled sulfotep are often disorientated and have difficulties to breath.
+People who inhaled sulfotep are often disorientated and have difficulties to breathe.
 A poisonous dose may lead to a coma or death after 24 hours.
 The point at 24 hours after the poisoning is very important.
 If the dose is not lethal, the symptoms will slowly disappear after the point of 24 hours.

 No embryotoxic or teratogenic effects occurred in tests.
 Neither were there any signs for carcinogenic effects.
 It was only mutagenic in one strain of S. typhimurium.
 In four other bacterial strains as well as in rats and mice it was not mutagenic at all.

 There are two cases of acute toxicity known in man.
 The cholinesterase activity in these people was reduced.
 It took them 20 respectively 28 days to recover.

 The most important poisoning symptoms are shown in the following table.